wildfirez98/MSP1-Browser-Game/README.md

 - Began implementing some sound effects as well.
 Able to get background music and basic sound effects working
 - Game needs a key or table to tell players how to play the game
 - Need to try and do some additional styling

+Update:
+- Imported Google Fonts for basic styling
+- Spent a super long time trying to implement an image background onto the Canvas element, but cannot get to work.
+    -Believe the main issue is that ctx.clearRect is clearing canvas frame and clearing the background image -Could possibly make second Canvas element with just the image display on or behind the first Canvas element for the game